Cultural Artifacts Complicate Plans For Any Construction

 Even when cultural artifacts are not immediately discovered, a cultural assessment must take place to establish any archaeological remains.
 The Cayuga Bridge construction project was delayed due to this requirement.

-4 responses to “Cultural Artifacts Complicate Plans For Any Construction”
+4 thoughts on “Cultural Artifacts Complicate Plans For Any Construction”

 I wouldn’t suggest that this tool was as ‘expedient’ as Lorenz suggests.
 Look at the heavy wear along the edge at the left side.
 That’s not ‘expedient’ use and discard.
 It was used for quite a while and who knows whether it was ‘discarded’ or set down and forgotten to be retrieved?
 Anyway, post a pic of the other side of that piece so that we can see that.